cvdabbeele/cloudOneOnAWS/README.md

 - scan them for vulnerabilities, malware, sensitive content etc..
 - and, if the risk is below the defined threshold:
   - push them to the ECR registry
-  - deploy them on AKS
+  - deploy them on EKS

 This README.md describes how to deploy the demo environment